apache/stanbol/README.md

     $ export MAVEN_OPTS="-Xmx1024m -XX:MaxPermSize=256M"

-If you want to skip the tests, add `-DskipTests` to the Maven command.

-## Building Apache Stanbol

-This builds the Apache Stanbol plus available Enhancement Engines and a default set of linked open data for the EntityHub.
+The following builds the Apache Stanbol plus available Enhancement Engines and a default set of linked open data for the EntityHub.
 If you want to have a ready to use version of Apache Stanbol, this is the way to go.

 In the Apache Stanbol source directory type

     $ mvn install

+If you want to skip the tests, use :

+    $ mvn install -Dmaven.test.skip=true

 ### Launching the Apache Stanbol Server